-If you are looking into booking a golfing holiday, we would recommend avoiding the months of July and August.
+If you are looking to book a golfing holiday in Spain, we would recommend avoiding the months of July and August.
 This is because these months are the hottest and with temperatures soaring, outdoor activities soon become less fun.

 The best months to play golf in and around Mijas and the Costa del Sol in general are April, May, June, September and October.